etotheipi/church_temple_classify/README.md

 We put special emphasis on Armenia because there's only 11 images totals, which means that it is at risk of being ignored by the classifier.
 As we can see, we achieve 100% precision and 55% recall with our final model, which is probably not much worse than a human would be able to do with the limited dataset.

-Here's the full confusion matrices (scaled and unscaled):
+Here's the full confusion matrices (unscaled and scaled):

 ![Confusion Matrices](imgs/fine_tuned_confusion_matrices.png)

-And the scikit-learn classification report of 5-fold cross-validation:
+And the scikit-learn classification report of the results from 5-fold cross-validation:

 ```
                   precision    recall  f1-score   support